HBPMedical/Federation-PoC/Documentation/MIP_Federated_draft_specs.md

 In summary, the initial setup expected is the following:

-- On the Federation Manager server, Docker engine must be installed and the LDSM deployed, either alone or as part of the MIP Local (PostgresRaw and PostgresRaw-UI containers configured to expose their services on the port 31432 and 31555 respectively).
+- On the Federation Manager server, Docker engine must be installed and the LDSM deployed, either alone or as part of the MIP Local (PostgresRAW and PostgresRAW-UI containers configured to expose their services on the port 31432 and 31555 respectively).

-- On the other Federation nodes, MIP Local must be deployed including the LDSM, again with PostgresRaw and PostgresRaw-UI containers configured to expose their services on the port 31432 and 31555 respectively.
+- On the other Federation nodes, MIP Local must be deployed including the LDSM, again with PostgresRAW and PostgresRAW-UI containers configured to expose their services on the port 31432 and 31555 respectively.

 - The network access is configured at each node according to the requirements.